 This trailer mounted post pounder was purchased in 2018 and is powered by a Honda motor.
 It is the High and Heavy Hitter model and can drive posts that are up to 12” in diameter and 11’ long.
 It has all hydraulic adjustments and is easy to use.
 Weighs over 2,500 pounds and can be used with a truck or tractor.
 This is a handy tool if you are working alone or don’t have a tractor.

 Use to build livestock fence for better grazing, fencing out streams, vineyard or orchard trellis posts.
-The Pounder rents for $25/day or $100 per week.
+The Pounder rents for $25/day or $150 per week.
+2 day Minimum rental and insurance is required.

 The Natural Resources Conservation Service (NRCS) does its work through a mutual agreement with 62 Soil and Water Conservation Districts (SWCD) in New York.
 Conservation Districts are political subdivisions of State government where activities are governed by a locally appointed board of directors.